Lightspace-Official/lightX-DevBox/README.md

 * cd - Mounts a directory
 * lx pip - Installs a external PyPI package for lxp programs
 * lx requirements.txt - Installs all the PyPI packages needed for a program
+* nasm - Opens the NASM On lightX Builder
+* compile - Opens the lightX Compiler
+* nodejs - Opens the NodeJS for lightX Program.
 * help - Helps you with your lX commands.

 ## Roadmap
 - [ ] Will support more programmming languages (See milestones)
-- [x] Use a portable version of python to run this independently
+- [x] Use a portable version of python to run this independently.
+(Minor bugs)
-- [x] Make support for LightX OS System & Apps
+- [x] Make support for LightX OS System & Apps.
+(Experimental)
-- [x] Make support for NodeJS (Very experimental)
+- [x] Make support for NodeJS (Experimental)

-## Developing a new module or package
+## Developing a new module or package (For lX 2)
 To make a new module or package, use either compiled (.exe) or LXP programs for your module.
 To make a new module that makes a new command for lightX DB, make a program that modifies the main lightX DB and make a new command.
 For more info, visit our wiki.

 ## The lightX DevBox code
-To find out how lightX code works, or get your head around it, go to our wiki.
+To find out how lightX code works, or get your head around it, go to our wiki on the lightX DevBox gitHub page.